gitter-badger/gitup/README.md

 ## GitLab and others

-If you want to use GitUp with another git-based solution than GitHub, just replace the line `GIT_WEB="https://github.com/"` whit the .
+If you want to use GitUp with another git-based solution than GitHub, replace the variable `GIT_WEB`.

 ## TO-DO